Health Care Guide Information

 Physical examination and medical history:

-Your gynecologist will examine the pelvic area carefully and will do an internal examination.
+Your gynecologist will scrutinize the pelvic area and will do an internal examination.
 Your physician will take a complete gynecological history.
 This may include your number of pregnancies, contraceptive methods, age of start of periods, vaginal or pelvic infections, history of previous cancers and treatment received, age of menopause, and family history of cancer.

 Pelvic ultrasound: